Lincy-Zoho/TemplateRepositoryNew/README.md

 This complete string, including the `?zapikey=` part, is what you store as the `ENDPOINT` secret.

-> Treat this value as a credential.
-Anyone who has it can post to the channel.

-##Check Once
+## Check Once

 | Variable Type | Name | Allowed Value |
 | --- | --- | --- |
 | Environment Secrets | `ENDPOINT` | `https://cliq.zoho.in/api/v2/channelsbyname/githubreponotification/message?zapikey=1001.xxxxxxxx` |

+> Treat this value as a credential.
+Anyone who has it can post to the channel.

 ### 3.2 Creating the classic PAT for `PROJECT_TOKEN`